 Lignin was first mentioned in 1813 by the Swiss botanist A. P. de Candolle, who described it as a fibrous, tasteless material, insoluble in water and alcohol but soluble in weak alkaline solutions, and which can be precipitated from solution using acid.
 He named the substance “lignine”, which is derived from the Latin word lignum, meaning wood.
 It is one of the most abundant organic polymers on Earth, exceeded only by cellulose.
 Lignin constitutes 30% of non-fossil organic carbon and 20 to 35% of the dry mass of wood.
 The Carboniferous Period (geology) was in part defined by the evolution of lignin.

 Filamentous fungi and a wood-based bio-economy

 Lignin is the most underutilised of all wood polymers due to its complex structure and difficulties in processing.
 It forms an amorphous network of phenyl propane units coupled to hemicellulose via ester linkages.
 It is the second most abundant natural material on Earth after cellulose.
 The worldwide production of lignin is approximately 100 million tons annually.
 One of the main challenges of lignin valorisation lies in its diverse structure and poor solubility.
-Most of the lignin obtained (Kraft lignin/black liquor) is incinerated directly in the pulping plants to recover energy.
+Most of the lignin obtained burns (Kraft lignin/black liquor) directly in the pulping plants to recover energy.
 Only about 2% of the technical lignin globally available (~ 5 million tons) is currently utilised.
 Basidiomycetes are unique in their vast abilities to modify and/or mineralise lignin, and these organisms should play a central role in developing the utility of this highly promising polyphenol.
-The potential of lignin as a material reservoir will be achieved through much more rigorous characterisation of the structure/function predictability achieved through these fungal transformations.
+The potential of lignin as a material reservoir requires much more rigorous characterisation of the structure/function predictability achieved through these fungal transformations.

 If there is a theory that MycoComposites are on par with WOOD…………